270aldo/ngx.agents/memory-bank/activeContext.md

 - ✅ Completed implementation of vision and multimodal capabilities across all agents
 - ✅ Created unified multimodal processing pipeline with Vertex AI
 - ✅ Integrated vision capabilities with specialized agents for domain-specific analysis
-- Continuing development of voice processing capabilities
+- ✅ Completed implementation of voice processing capabilities with Vertex AI
-- Enhancing document analysis for structured information extraction
+- ✅ Completed implementation of document processing capabilities with Vertex AI Document AI
+- 🔄 Performance optimization for real-time use in progress

 ### 6. Adapter Refactoring and Optimization
 - Creating a base adapter class (`BaseAgentAdapter`) to reduce code duplication